vegaprotocol/governance-templates/README.md

 ### For the Update $VEGA Asset proposal:

-<set_asset_id> will need to be set to the correct identifier for the
+<set_asset_id> will need to be set to the correct identifier for the $VEGA asset in that environment.
+https://api.n06.testnet.vega.xyz/api/v2/assets can be used to find this identifier on the environment in question.

 ### For the removal of  restrictions on asset creation and market creation:

 <set_asset_limit> to be set to the date on which assets can be created FROM, in format "2022-11-21T00:00:00Z"
 <set_market_limit> to be set to the date on which markets can be created FROM, in format "2022-11-21T00:00:00Z"

-## Full List of Proposals to be owned by Validator Community
+## Full List of Proposals

   | #   | Type           | Name                        | Description |